cs-ed/edtech-plan-ReyesSantos/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-f059dc9a6f8d3a56e377f745f24479a46679e63a5d9fe6f495e02850cd0d8118.svg)](https://classroom.github.com/online_ide?assignment_repo_id=6190096&assignment_repo_type=AssignmentRepo)
 # Educational Technology Plan

 Santos Reyes Educational Technology Plan for Computer Science Principles (CSP).
-Students will learn the basics of Computer Science programming.
-This course will prepare students for AP Computer Science.

 ## Context

 ### Course
+### Computer Science Principles

-Computer Science Principes for high school students does not require prerequisite skills utilizing the curriculum on code.org.
-CSP will focus on High School students in grades 9-12.
+Computer Science Principles introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
+More than a traditional introduction to programming Computer Science Principes for high school students does not require prerequisite skills utilizing the curriculum on code.org.

+Computer Science Principles will be offered to High School students in grades 10-12. focus on High School students in grades 9-12.
 Describe your course including the name, description, and grade level.

 ### Situation